 Dark Sky Island

-55 sq miles of isolated darkness in the northern reaches of Lake Michigan
+55 sq miles of isolated darkness in the norther reaches of Lake Michigan

 Beginning at sunset, deepening into evening’s rosy dusk, Beaver Island delivers all the glories of the night sky on an unmatched canvas of black.
 The Milky Way, meteor showers, galactic events, satellite flares, the Northern Lights and more.
 All in an atmosphere of quiet peace, little traffic, scenic areas, trails and waterways that mark your path to discovering the joy of relaxing under the stars.